 In general, the split tunneling feature allows you greater flexibility when surfing the internet and accessing your favorite services.
-However, you should remember that the apps you remove from its tunnel aren’t covered by your encryption protocols anymore.
+However, you should remember that the apps you remove from the tunnel aren’t covered by your encryption protocols anymore.
 So, people will find your location address and even your internet activity while you use those.

-Anonymity and Privacy Features
+Anonymity and Privacy Features – Is ExpressVPN Safe?

 To begin, ExpressVPN is based out of the British Virgin Islands.
 It isn’t under any regulation to give the government any data.
 The service’s policy claims that it doesn’t keep any logs on your activity or location.

 Essentially, the only data that ExpressVPN collects is the data you submitted when you registered.
-The only privacy gripe I have with this service is that it doesn’t have an ad blocker.
+The only privacy gripe we have with this service is that it doesn’t have an ad blocker.
 Despite users clamoring for it, the feature isn’t there yet.

 While ExpressVPN takes your traffic through an encrypted tunnel, there’s always the possibility of a leak.
 This phenomenon is what we call a DNS leak.
 It essentially exposes your location and address.
 Even worse, it means that unauthorized parties can access your data.

-I was more than happy to find that everything was as ExpressVPN said it would be.
+We were more than happy to find that everything was as ExpressVPN said it would be.
 My data and address were entirely protected, and it blocked my IPv6 too.
 The IPv6 is a request that your internet service provider sends to your device to grant it a location address.